Who Is Gwyneth Paltrow?

-Actress Gwyneth Paltrow, the daughter of Tony Award-winning actress Blythe Danner and television producer Bruce Paltrow, began acting as a child soon earning small film roles in Shout (1991) and Hook (1991).
-In 1995, she appeared in the controversial film Se7en alongside Morgan Freeman and Brad Pitt.
+Gwyneth Paltrow, the daughter of Tony Award-winning actress Blythe Danner and television producer Bruce Paltrow, began acting as a child.
+In 1995, she appeared in the controversial film Se7en, alongside Morgan Freeman and Brad Pitt.
 From there, Paltrow won starring roles in a string of films including Emma (1996), Great Expectations (1998) and A Perfect Murder (1998).
-In 1998, she won an Oscar for Best Actress for her role in Shakespeare in Love.
-In 2003, Paltrow married Coldplay frontman Chris Martin, with whom she has two children.
-The couple parted ways in 2014.
+In 1999, she won an Oscar for Best Actress for her role in Shakespeare in Love.
+Paltrow later appeared in Iron Man (2008) and other films from the Marvel franchise, and was married to Coldplay frontman Chris Martin from 2003 to 2016.

 As she grew up, Paltrow's burgeoning beauty and developing acting talent began to win her small film roles, beginning with Shout and Hook in 1991.
 After a well-received spot opposite her mother on the television miniseries Cruel Doubt (1992), Paltrow decided to abandon her art history studies at the University of California at Santa Barbara to pursue acting full time.

 The decision paid off—Paltrow won a string of roles in films like Malice (1993), co-starring Nicole Kidman and Alec Baldwin, Flesh and Bone (1993) and Jefferson in Paris (1995), co-starring Nick Nolte.
 In 1995, Paltrow appeared in the controversial film Se7en, with Morgan Freeman and Brad Pitt.